 There are a number of causes of cancer in cats, some of which include:

 - Carcinogens (agents which can cause cancer).
-Examples of carcinogens include UV radiation, X-Rays, certain chemicals, cigarettes etc.
+Examples of carcinogens include UV radiation, X-Rays, certain chemicals, environmental toxins, cigarette smoke.

 Cancer symptoms will vary depending on the location and part of the body affected by cancer.
 Some common symptoms may include: